 \section{Annotation Instruction}

-Before performing the event-constraint annotation, all annotators are required to read the annotation guidelines provided in Table~\ref{tab:annot}.
-They will then perform the annotation by answering “yes” or “no” for each question-answer-document tuple, indicating whether the document contains the necessary information to answer the question with the expected answer.
+Before performing their annotation, all annotators are required to read the annotation guidelines provided in Table~\ref{tab:annot}.
+They will then perform their annotation by answering “yes” or “no” for each question-answer-document tuple, indicating whether the document contains the necessary information to answer the question with the expected answer.